 - Internal2External SD Script option

 - Transparent Accuweather Widget with Blue Date

-As for the battery-life, with the UltimaROM for the Galaxy S3, it was good and lasted a whole day with average use.
+As for the battery life, with the UltimaROM for the Galaxy S3, it was good and lasted a whole day with average use.
 The ROM is based on stock Android 4.1.2 Jelly Bean firmware for the phone and feels smoother and faster than the original, thanks to the tweaks done by the developer!
-I have not seen any custom ROM with so much options in Aroma.
+I have not seen any custom ROM with so many options in Aroma.
 I really like my Galaxy S3 with all stock options with AOSP style TouchWiz and amazing performance.

-Before installing the ROM, make sure you phone has either CWM 6 or TWRP recovery on it.
-If your phone does not have it, install from here.
+Before installing the ROM, make sure your phone has either CWM 6 or TWRP recovery on it.

 4. FoxHound ROM Galaxy S3